rscustom/rocksmith-custom-song-toolkit/RocksmithTookitGUI/ReadMe.txt

 known as, 'the toolkit'.

-Drag and drop the 'RocksmithToolkit' folder, along with the helper app 'CreateToolkitShortcut.exe anywhere onto your computer, such as, Desktop, My Documents, or Programs Files folder.
+Drag and drop the 'RocksmithToolkit' folder, along with the helper app 'CreateToolkitShortcut.exe' anywhere onto your computer, such as, Desktop, My Documents, or Programs Files folder.
 There is no installer to run.

-Double click the 'CreateToolkitShortcut.exe app to quickly create a shortcut to 'RocksmithToolkitGUI.exe'.
+Double click the 'CreateToolkitShortcut.exe' app to quickly create a shortcut to 'RocksmithToolkitGUI.exe'.
 Double click on the shortcut 'RocksmithToolkitGUI' to launch the toolkit.